martinpihrt/OSPy-plugins/plugins/automation_rules/README.md

 version 1.0.1.
 Existing monitoring and notification plug-ins remain independently usable.

-Version 1.0.1 displays every Boolean setting and notification channel as the same red/green sliding switch used by other OSPy plug-ins.
+Version 1.0.2 displays every Boolean setting and notification channel as the same red/green sliding switch used by other OSPy plug-ins.
 Hovering over form fields, selectors, switches and action buttons shows a short localized description of the control.
+General switches are kept directly beside their labels.
+An explicit confirmed notification test bypasses conditions and timing, sends one real message through the channels currently selected in the rule and records each delivery result without changing incident state.